sstroemer/emtd/README.md

 team.

 > 🚨 🚨 Please check the license of the [`technology-data` repo](https://github.com/PyPSA/technology-data), especially
 regarding the applicable licences of various input (and therefore output) data files.
-Additional info can maybe found starting at [74](https://github.com/PyPSA/technology-data/issues/74) and [87](https://github.com/PyPSA/technology-data/pull/87).
+Additional info can be found starting at [74](https://github.com/PyPSA/technology-data/issues/74) and [87](https://github.com/PyPSA/technology-data/pull/87).
 Be aware that this wrapper can in no way guarantee that the data being pulled from the repository, or the way that is being processed, or the code retrieved from the repository, or any